CalPlug/python-raven/README.md

 # Meter to SQL to MQTT Add-on (serverMqtt.py loggerMqtt.py)

-1) To start the server, log on to the Calit2 mqtt.
+1) To start the server to collect data from the MQTT broker to MongoDB, log on to the Calit2 MQTT server.
 Credentials:
 	Server Name: calplug@cpmqtt1.calit2.uci.edu
 	Password: Calplug2016
 2) Open the smartmeter directory